Sic itur ad astra: Several observations on the stellar career of Canadian astronomer Carlyle Smith Beals, part 1

-Japanese Americans and Japanese Canadians had to wait until 1988 to receive apologies and a meagre financial compensation from the governments of the United States and Canada.
-Let us move on before my brain explodes.
+Japanese Americans and Japanese Canadians had to wait until 1988 to receive apologies and a meagre financial compensation from the governments of the United States and Canada, but back to Beals.

 Beals’ gas warfare work was appreciated to such an extent that he was named Provincial Gas Officer, for British Columbia of course, in February 1943.
 He thus became responsible for organising civilian anti-gas services, supervising training and coordinating all gas warfare related activities.
 Beals occupied that post on top of his work at the Dominion Astrophysical Observatory.
 Yours truly cannot say when his gas warfare work came to an end.